Matthew0826/NULunabotics/Software/ROS2/src/sensors/sensors/kalman/kalman_explaination.md

    - Check if filter is working properly
    - Return best estimate of current position

-The genius of this approach is that it optimally balances the uncertainty in the motion model against the uncertainty in the measurements, giving more weight to whichever is more reliable at any given moment.
+This approach optimally balances the uncertainty in the motion model against the uncertainty in the sensor measurements, giving more weight to whichever is more reliable at any given moment.